Aniketkole27/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-Game
-This is ths simple, Tic-Tac-Toe Game
+This is the simple, Tic-Tac-Toe Game
 <br>
 Author - Aniket Kole